hcicsebuffalo/nao_dev/README.md

 # HRI (NAO environment)

-All the projects related to NAO in the dev env, made by sougato is kept here.
+All the projects related to NAO in the dev env, made by sougato & ninad are kept here.
 Feel free to peek into our code and refer.
+Merge branch refers to the code merge between sougato-ninad branch.

 ## My setup
 - I am using windows 11 (WSL - Ubuntu 18)